-Taking a deposition in Japan can be complex; depositions are controlled by detailed agreements between the United States and the Government of Japan, and procedures cannot be modified or circumvented.
-Orders by U.S. courts cannot compel the Government of Japan to amend or overlook its judicial regulations and procedures.
+Depositions are controlled by detailed agreements between the United States and the Government of Japan, and procedures cannot be modified or circumvented.
+Orders by U.S. courts cannot compel the Government of Japan to amend or deviate from its judicial regulations and procedures.
 In addition, the Embassy cannot compel the Government of Japan to act faster, or in a way more convenient or beneficial to any party, even with a U.S. court order requesting such action.

 The best way to ensure the success of your deposition is by carefully reading these instructions, and carefully following the steps outlined below.

 Anytime after November 8

 If you are a party to litigation, or counsel to a party to litigation, and are prepared to secure a court order for an in-person or remote deposition, then please provide the information requested in the inquiry form below to email@example.com if you wish to reserve the deposition room in Tokyo, and AOK@state.gov for reservations for Osaka.
 Incomplete requests will not be considered.